-If you ever need an excuse for an Edinburgh city break, the availability of some great international flight deals flying from Edinburgh to the Far East has to be high on the list.
+If you ever need an excuse to enjoy an Edinburgh city break, the availability of some great international flight deals flying from Edinburgh to the Far East has to be high on the list.
 Combine this with a low-cost Ryanair budget flight to Edinburgh from many British and European cities, and you can be onto a winner.

 What better way to start a trip to the tropics than to spend a few days in this hugely historical and fascinating city?